canada-ca/blogue-canada-ca-blog/en/_posts/2022-11-29-wayfinding-project-improves-navigation.md

 <img src="/images/wayfinding-footer-contextual-en.jpg" class="img-responsive" alt="" />
   </div>
   </div>
-<p>TThe contextual band is optional and configurable.
+<p>The contextual band is optional and configurable.
 Institutions can provide up to three contextual support links that are relevant to the content within a group of pages.
 For example, departments who had a contextualized contact link in the old footer can now configure this contextual band to include a direct contact link.</p>
 <p>Bear in mind that footer links are mostly used as rescue links.
 They are often a last resort for frustrated people who can’t find what they’re looking for.</p>
 <h4>Main-footer band</h4>
 <div class="row"><div class="col-md-8">